EasyTecRepository/Backup-and-Restore/README.md

 - **discord** (in the folder ```german/english /discord``` ): Backup/restore of the data + discordWebhook message
 - **extended** (in the folder ```german/english /extended``` ): backup/restore data + backup/restore database + discordWebhook message

+***Please note that there is currently no script for the "Cache" folder, where functions like "Discord" or "MariaDB" are available.
+This must be put together independently!
+(Or it will be added at a later time and inserted here)***

 # Usage
 1. Download the backup/restore script.
 2. **ADJUST ALL VARIABLES** in the script